-If you’re looking to control devices with your Raspberry Pi inside bash or with scripts using the BEVRLink 4/8-Channel Relay Hat, you can use the pinctrl tool to interact with GPIO pins effectively.
+If you’re looking to control devices with your Raspberry Pi inside bash or with scripts using the BEVRLink 4/8-Channel Relay Hat, you can use the pinctrl

 For this we have connected a Raspberry Pi 5 to the BEVRLink Raspberry Pi 5 8 Channel Relay 12V.
-With this relay module board you need the BEVRLink Power Supply 12V 2A
+With this relay module board you need the BEVRLink Power Supply 12V 2A.

 This guide works for BEVRLink Raspberry Pi 5 4 Channel Relay, just omit the relay 5-8 and the status LED from the code.
 With this relay module you can either power the Raspberry Pi directly or back feed it from a connected BEVRLink relay module through the Expansion Connector.